wenneton/react/README.md

 # react
 react coursera

-confusão is an webapp developed to promote the Ristorante Cão Fusão
+*confusao* is an webapp developed to promote the Gusteau's Ristorante.
+Developed using React and under instructions provided by Coursera.

+For proper operation, consider running the server provided on *json-server* folder.